harshsit/hello-world/README.md

 # hello-world
 Hi everyone
-I have started working on Android App Development.
+I have started working on Android App Development and web development.